Stevie Scott

 Stevie Scott III (born May 13, 2000) is an American professional football running back for the Montreal Alouettes of the Canadian Football League (CFL).
-He played college football at Indiana.
+He played college football for the Indiana Hoosiers.

 Early life

 Stevie Scott III was born on May 13, 2000, to parents Stevie Scott Jr. and Aisha Lively.
-Scott attended Christian Brothers Academy and played Running Back and Linebacker on the high school football team.
+Scott attended Christian Brothers Academy and played running back and linebacker on the high school football team.
 He rushed for 2,500 yards and 40 touchdowns over his sophomore and junior seasons.
 He was an all-state and all-central New York selection in 2016.
 An injury limited him to three games in 2017.
-He was a 3-star recruit and accepted a football scholarship offer from Indiana over others.
+He was a three-star recruit and accepted a football scholarship offer from Indiana over others.

 College career

 Set Indiana true freshman records in 2018 with 1,137 yards, 228 attempts, 10 touchdowns and six 100-yard games.

 Rushed for 845 yards on 178 attempts in 2019, and led the team in total scores and all purpose yards per game (96.0) that year.
-Despite missing his last 2 games to injury, he was voted 2nd-team all Big Ten.
+Despite missing his last two games to injury, he was voted second-team all Big Ten.

-Totaled 561 rushing yards on 156 attempts in 2020, and voted 2nd-team all Big Ten for the second time in a row.
+Totaled 561 rushing yards on 156 attempts in 2020, and voted second-team all Big Ten for the second time in a row.
 He would declare for the NFL draft on January 19, 2021.